MSentimental/AetherCipher/README.md

 # AetherCipher

 - By MSentimental (@msentimental) - built in two days

-Aether Cipher, Aether Hash, and Aether Warp - mathematically built upon SHA-256 and SHA-512.
+- Mathematically built upon SHA-256 and SHA-512.

 **Aether Cipher**: Personal encryption use or user-provided key encryption.